ahawkins/harness/README.md

 In the metrics world there are two types of things: Gauges and Counters.
 Gauges are time senstive and represent something at a specific point in time.
 Counters keep track of things and should be increasing.
 Counters can be reset back to zero.
-MeteresYou can combine counters and/or gauges to correlate data about your application.
+You can combine counters and/or gauges to correlate data about your application.
+Meters monitor counters.
+They allow you look at rates of counters (read: counters per second).

 Harness makes this process easily.
 Harness' primary goal it make it dead simple to start measuring different parts of your application.